 Investing Career Path in Private Equity

-Working on the client-facing, investing side of a firm is a relatively straightforward progression: You start as an analyst and work your way up to partner.
+Working on the client-facing, investing side of a private equity firm is a relatively straightforward career progression: You start as a private equity analyst and work your way up to partner.

 As entry-level positions, sometimes called junior associates, analyst roles typically involve a lot of learning and helping higher-ups.
-Analysts often review data, draft financial models, and create presentations.
+These financial analysts review data, draft financial models, and create presentations.